flymylee/getnewip/README.md

 python getnewip.py --skeleton
 ```

 2. Open your skeleton file, and modify it.
-But, the last key "Value" gets filled by this app.
+But, the last key **"Value" gets filled by this app**.

 ```
 {